mcorino/wxRuby3/INSTALL.md

 commands are executed using parallel task execution by default.

 When the build has finished without errors the regression tests can be run by calling `rake test`.

+After successfully building the wxRuby3 extension libraries (and possibly embedded wxWidgets libraries) a binary package can be created by call `rake binpkg`.

 For more details concerning the wxRuby3 development strategy and build options see [here](TODO).